High-Quality Studies Finally Prove CBD Effectively Treats Epileptic Seizures

 CBD Alters Metabolism of Anti-Epileptic Drugs to Improve Their Efficacy

-An MD (Medical Doctor) turned ND (Naturopathic Doctor) Talks CBD Pharmacokinetics
+An MD (Medical Doctor) turned ND (Naturopathic Doctor) Talks about CBD Pharmacokinetics

 The Importance of Independent Testing & High-Quality Product